RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare settings

 Re-validate that you have chosen the correct objects to compare.
 You can also specify the types of changes to be processed: creates, drops or alters.
-By default all types of changes are enabled.
+By default, all types of changes are enabled.

 ![](images/ug/tools/schema_compare_settings.png)

-For comparison, table containers should be used.
+For comparisons, table containers should be used.
 Schemes - if the database supports the schemas.
-Databases if the database supports catalogs and does not support the schemes.
+Databases - if the database supports catalogs and does not support the schemes.
-Or datasourses, if there is no support schemas, nor catalog support (example is below in "Compare schemaless bases").
+Datasources - if there is no support schemas, nor catalog support (you can find an example below in "Compare schemaless bases").

 ![](images/ug/tools/schema_compare_container_error.png)